Resolving accommodation concerns

 - If the concern is related to accommodation, DS can assist by facilitating communication with the staff person, program, department, or organization.
 DS may contact the appropriate department chair, division dean, dean of student development, or other necessary staff in an effort to clarify and resolve the situation.

-- Any concerns that can not be resolved swiftly through this approach will be brought to the attention of the Director of Disability Services who may consult with the Dean of Instruction.
+- Any concerns that can not be resolved swiftly through this approach will be brought to the attention of the Director of Disability Services who may consult with others as needed.

 - If the concern can not be resolved by the Director of Disability Services, DS will provide information about the college’s discrimination grievance procedures so the concern can be addressed through the Office of Equity and Inclusion.

 - If you have a concern about a DS counselor, office assistant, aide, coordinator, specialist, or other employee, and do not feel comfortable discussing this directly with the staff member, you may contact the Director of Disability Services at 971-722-4868.
 The Director will attempt to resolve your concerns regarding the staff member.

 - If you have concerns regarding the Director of Disability Services, please contact the Dean of Student Success at 971-722-7686.

 - For concerns or complaints about conditions, individuals, policies or procedures of the College please follow the guidance found within the PCC Student Rights and Responsibilities.

 - For concerns related to discrimination or harassment please follow the guidance found within the Nondiscrimination and Non-harassment Policy.